wunderwuzzi23/firefox-cookiemonster/README.md

 Start-Process 'C:\Program Files\Mozilla Firefox\firefox.exe' -ArgumentList "-start-debugger-server 9222 -headless"
 ```

-After that you can launch ffcm.exe.
+After that you can launch `ffcm.exe` the results are sent to `stdout`.

 ### macOS Setup